Sources of Sharia: Ijma (Consensus)

-Analogical reason
+Qiyas (Analogy)

 Qiyas or analogical reason is the fourth source of Sharia for the majority of Sunni jurisprudence.
 It aims to draw analogies to a previously accepted decision.
 Shiites do not accept analogy, but replace it with reason (aql); among Sunnis, the Hanbalites have traditionally been reluctant to accept analogy while the Zahirites don't accept it at all, although they allow Religious Inference.
 Analogical reason in Islam is the process of legal deduction according to which the jurist, confronted with an unprecedented case, bases his or her argument on the logic used in the Qur'an and Sunnah.
 Legally sound analogy must not be based on arbitrary judgment, but rather be firmly rooted in the primary sources.

 Supporters of the practice of qiyas will often point to passages in the Qur'an that describe an application of a similar process by past Islamic communities.
 According to supporters of the practice, Muhammad said: "Where there is no revealed injunction, I will judge amongst you according to reason."
 Further, supporters claim that he extended the right to reason to others.
 Finally, supporters of the practice claim that it is sanctioned by the ijma, or consensus, amongst Muhammad's companions.
 Islamic studies scholar Bernard G. Weiss has pointed out that while analogical reason was accepted as a fourth source of law by later generations, its validity was not a foregone conclusion among earlier Muslim jurists.
 Thus the issue of analogical reason and its validity was a controversial one early on, though the practice eventually gained acceptance of the majority of Sunni jurists.